machix/CapstoneProject/FinalTechnicalReport.md

 Golang was chosen as the development language for this microservice for a variety of reasons:

 * Point in polygon lookups require CPU-intensive algorithms.
 Golang is a systems language that is designed to be fast and efficient.
 * Low latency and high throughput.
-The service needs to be able to handle thousands of request, with each request ideally taking less than 100 milliseconds.
+The service needs to be able to handle thousands of requests, with reach request taking less than 100 milliseconds.
 * Concurrent Design.
 This service must constantly refresh in-memory geofences in the background.
 Background refreshing can tie up the CPU and slow query response time.
 Goroutines can be executed on multiple cores and allow the service to run background queries in parallel with foreground queries.

+My first design of the database had the database dependencies/connections in the database section.
+Once I tried to unit test the database methods, I quickly realized this dependency would prevent me from easily writing unit test.
+Refactoring the dependence out of the methods and passing a pointer to a database into these methods allowed me to pass in a mock database for unit testing.

 ### Development